 - A service or supply that you received when you were not enrolled in this health plan.
 (The only exception is for routine nursery charges that are furnished during a covered maternity admission and certain other newborn services.) - A service or supply that is furnished to all patients due to a facility's routine admission requirements. - A service or supply that is related to achieving pregnancy through a surrogate (gestational carrier). - Refractive eye surgery for conditions that can be corrected by means other than surgery.
-This type of surgery includes radial keratotomy. - Whole blood; packed red blood cells; blood donor fees; and blood storage fees. - A health care provider's charge for shipping and handling or taxes. - A health care provider's charge to file a claim for you.
-Also, a health care provider's charge to transcribe or copy your medical records. - A separate fee for services furnished by: interns; residents; fellows; or other physicians who are salaried employees of the hospital or other facility. - Expenses that you have when you choose to stay in a hospital or another health care facility beyond the discharge time that is determined by Blue Cross and Blue Shield.
+This type of surgery includes radial keratotomy. - Whole blood; packed red blood cells; blood donor fees; and blood storage fees. - A health care provider's charge for shipping and handling, taxes, or travel expenses. - A health care provider's charge to file a claim for you.
+Also, a health care provider's charge to transcribe or copy your medical records. - A separate fee for services furnished by: interns; residents; fellows; or other physicians who are salaried employees of the hospital or other facility. - Expenses that you have when you choose to stay in a hospital or another health care facility beyond the discharge time that is determined by Blue Cross and Blue Shield. - Costs related to activities such as fitness or weight loss programs.
+Even though this health plan does not include health benefits for these costs, reimbursement for participation in qualified wellness programs may be available under a separate Wellness Participation Program rider.
+If this is the case, refer to your rider for information about qualified wellness program reimbursement.